CristobalBL/reinforcement_learning_python/README.md

 # Reinforcement Learning using Python

-Some examples of reinforcement learning using python
+Some examples of reinforcement learning using python from scratch